nextleap-project/countermitm/source/new.rst

 The need for "administrative" messages
 --------------------------------------

-Our key verification and lookup protocols in this chapter depend on mail apps being able to send "administrative" messages.
+The key verification and lookup protocols presented in this chapter depend on mail apps being able to send "administrative" messages.
 While messengers such as `Delta-chat <https://delta.chat>`_ already use administrative messages e.g. for group member management, traditional e-mail clients typically display all messages without special rendering of the content, including machine-generated ones for rejected or non-delivered mails.

-Our presented protocols make the case that automated sending and interpreting of administrative messages between mail apps can considerably improve user experiences, security and privacy in the e-mail eco-system.
+The presented protocols make the case that automated sending and interpreting of administrative messages between mail apps can considerably improve user experience, security and privacy in the e-mail eco-system.
 In the spirit of the strong convenience focus of the Autocrypt specification, we however suggest to only exchange administrative messages with peers when there there is confidence they will not be displayed "raw" to users, and at best only send them on explicit request of users.

 Note that with automated processing of "administrative" messages arises a new attack vector that the simple fingerprint-validation workflows do not have: malfeasant peers can try to inject adminstrative messages